 - Azure ExpressRoute carries private connections between on-premises infrastructure and Azure datacenters.

-- Azure Active Directory (Azure AD) is an identity and access management service that can synchronize with an on-premises directory.
+- Microsoft Entra ID is an identity and access management service that can synchronize with an on-premises directory.

 - Azure Front Door provides global HTTP load balancing with instant failover.
 Its caching option can quicken delivery of static content.